mrixon95/Research-and-Improve-an-Application-Stack/Project_D1_Typora.md

 - **MYSQL**

   Airbnb uses MySQL to manage core business data.
 The databases are broken down by application which allows for easy capacity planning.
-  Users' messaging threads and calendar listings are stored seperately to the core booking flow data.
-They are managed in their own seperate databases.
+  Users' messaging threads and calendar listings are stored separately to the core booking flow data.
+They are managed in their own separate databases.

 - **AWS ELB and Cloud Watch**

   Within this, Airbnb uses Elastic Load Balancing to automatically distribute incoming traffic between EC2 instances.
 This allows for Airbnb's system to still perform well even during sudden traffic spikes or unexpected traffic fluctuations.
 Furthermore, to monitor their servers and their resources, Airbnb uses Amazon CloudWatch.
 CloudWatch collects the operational data in the form of logs, metrics and events.
-Morevoer, it allows supervision of EC2 assets via the Amazon Management Console.
-This is made up of automated dashboards which gives a view of their resources, applications and services on AWS.
+Moreover, it allows supervision of EC2 assets via the Amazon Management Console.
+This is made up of automated dashboards which gives Airbnb an overall view of their resources, applications and services on AWS.

 - **Redis**

   This is a no SQL scalable, key-value pair database that Airbnb uses.
-It allows Airbnb to store cache infrastructure which is transient and needs to be served up fast.
+It allows Airbnb to store cache infrastructure which is transient and needs to be served up fast to users of the site.
+This reduces latency which improves the user experience on Airbnb's website.

 * **Amazon RDS**

   This helps to simplify time consuming administration tasks associated with databases.
 Difficult procedures that Airbnb does such as replication and scaling can be easily completed with a basic API call or through the AWS management console.
-Airbnb further uses Multiple Avaliable Zones to automate database replication and augment data durability.
+Airbnb further uses Multiple Available Zones to automate database replication and augment data durability.
+These multiple available zones ensure that the Airbnb site almost never goes down and user data is backed up in case of system failure.

 ### References:
 https://www.forbes.com/sites/quora/2018/02/20/what-technology-stack-does-airbnb-use/?sh=9eeb2484025c